stuycs-gh-classrooms/nxtm-p01-pd10-tokyo-public-safety-special-division-4/README.md

 - Contain the block class/block grid.

 2D Array:
 - Contain the block class/block grid.
+It should outline rows & columns of blocks for the grid.

 ### Controls